 In the past two decades, we’ve seen blogging become an in-demand profession.
-Look around LinkedIn and you’ll find many professionals doing work as “Content Marketer” or “Content Strategist” or “Digital Content Creator”.
+Look around LinkedIn and you’ll find many professionals doing work as “Content Marketers” or “Content Strategists” or “Digital Content Creators”.
 In this digital age, brands and companies are always on the lookout for writers and content creators both in full-time or part-time capacities.

-The usual career path for bloggers is Content Creation, SEO, or Digital Marketing.
+The usual career path for bloggers is Content, SEO, or Digital Marketing.

-As I mentioned, I didn’t really pursue full-time blogging for the most part of my 15-year career.
-My profession has been in the field of Digital Marketing and SEO where I create and implement content marketing strategies for my clients/employers.
+As I mentioned, I didn’t really pursue full-time blogging for most part of my 15-year career.
+My profession has been in the field of Digital Marketing and SEO where I develop content operations, content platforms, and marketing strategies for my clients/employers.